 From that point on I was enjoying my read more and more.
 Would the headstrong independent middle class minister’s daughter Lizzy find true love between the rich upper class snob, but truly good man she hated and the glib goldigging loser she was attracted to?
 All this was in the face of family and friends who were mostly no help at all.
 This was in all compounded by a culture which strongly frowned on marriage between the low and the high born.

 This novel is considered one of the greats of English literature.
 Published in 1813, it's more than just about marriage and manners, it also raises the problem all great novels consider, the search for self.
 That search, we learn, can take place in the most confined of settings.

 Austin forte surely must be exquisite characterization.
 The novel was full of them.
 There was too much pride and prejudice but I found it all most entertaining.
 Even more remarkable was the fact that Austin accomplished this entertainment in a story without heroes or villains.
 They were just interesting people with the usual blemishes of the human race.
-The plot was somewhat mundane but more attention grabbing power thn your usual daytime soap opera.
+The plot was somewhat mundane but had more attention grabbing power than n your usual daytime soap opera.
 There was no big surprise at the end.
 Still, good job, Jane.
 Your “novel of manners” was indeed a classic and I liked it.
 My mom who always stressed minding those manners would be pleased ……